 The New Zealand Institute of Landscape Architects Tuia Pito Ora is the internationally recognised professional body of qualified practitioners for this country.

 The country's first collegiate body of practitioners in the landscape arose in the late 1960s as the New Zealand Association of Landscape Designers (NZALD).
 It served to unite those largely unqualified in landscape design who nevertheless had an occupational interest in the landscape, including town planners.

-At the end of the 1960s, New Zealand's first Landscape Architecture course commenced at Lincoln College and from 1971 locally qualified landscape architects were entering the workforce.
-The post-graduate course as it then was became accredited by the Australian Institute of Landscape Architects, and some of its initial graduates joined that institute.
+At the end of 1969, New Zealand's first Landscape Architecture course commenced at Lincoln College and from 1971 locally qualified landscape architects were entering the workforce.
+The post-graduate course as it then was became accredited by the Australian Institute of Landscape Architects, and some of the initial graduates joined that institute.
 But this was hardly ideal.
 Likewise the New Zealand Association of Landscape Designers could not meet the specific needs of this newly trained group.
 A purpose-formed institute was needed.

 By 1972 the fledgling profession had sufficient critical mass to form its own body, and on 15 November of that year an application to incorporate the New Zealand Institute of Landscape Architects was lodged by a requisite fifteen eligible members - Tony Jackman, Frank Boffa, Charlie Challenger, Robin Gay, Bill McLeary, Frank Spacil, Eleanor Ironside, Sally Mason, Esmae Sage, Ray Wright, Patricia Shiel, Neil Aitken, Hugh Baxter, George Malcolm, and Paula Parsonson.
 Several of these initial stalwarts remain in practice today.

 In stating the case for the formation of the Institute, it was argued at the time that "the expression 'landscape architecture' is now recognised throughout the English-speaking world and accordingly the public in New Zealand are entitled to expect the words to be used as indicative of a recognised professional group with established standards".